fiveisprime/screpl/README.md

 Check out the plugin example in the examples directory.

-Plugins are node modules that expose a function that accepts the REPL context.
+Plugins are node modules that expose a function which accepts the REPL context.
 Attach variables and functions to the context to make them accessible at run-time.